icos-urenio/Improve-my-city/README.md

 ## Changelog

+### Version 2.5.5
+* Menu parameter HTML5 to select between the old classic layout and the new responsive based on bootstrap and html5
+* Include latest bootstrap

 ### Version 2.5.4
 * Major update to support adaptive layout using Bootstrap's row-fluid
 * Problem loading map on latest Chrome version is fixed